Rodolfo Fierro: Soldier

 Fierro's prominence is often cited back to the Battle of Tierra Blanca on 23 November 1913.
 The battle included 5,500 of Villa's soldiers, against an estimated 7,000 federal soldiers.
 Before the battle began Fierro had been sent South to destroy the railroad tracks, forcing the federal soldiers to halt.
-As Villa flanked the well armed federal soldiers with cavalry, a locomotive filled with dynamite and percussion caps was rammed into the federal soldiers train cars, the resulting explosion caused the federal soldiers to flee to nearby undamaged train cars in retreat.
-Fierro is then noted as riding on horseback after the escaping locomotive, climbing on to the locomotive, running across the roofs of the train cars, and shooting dead the boilerman and conductor, pulling the train to a complete stop.
+As Villa flanked the well armed federal soldiers with cavalry, a locomotive filled with dynamite and percussion caps was rammed into the federal soldiers rail cars, the resulting explosion caused the federal soldiers to flee to nearby undamaged rail cars in retreat.
+Fierro is then noted as riding on horseback after the escaping locomotive, climbing on to the locomotive, running across the roofs of the rail cars, and shooting dead the boilerman and conductor, pulling the train to a complete stop.
 All federal soldiers captured were executed and in the battle Villa captured 4 locomotives, 7 machine guns, horses, rifles and 400,000 rounds of small arms ammunition.
 The death toll during the battle stood around 1,000 federal soldiers killed and 300 of Villa's.